 PRINT AND NON PRINT MATERIAL AVAILABLE IN CENTRAL SECRETARIAT LIBRARY (CSL) AND R.K.
 PURAM BRANCH LIBRARY (RKP):-

-The entire collection of the CSL branches could be divided into three different groups :
+The entire collection of the CSL branches could be divided into two different groups :

 1. English Language collection at CSL; and